A two-step test is used to assess whether there is abuse of dominance:

 - Newcomers find it difficult to enter the market for instance, because of high capital cost or technological barriers

-- Exclusive dealing: When the dominant undertaking binds other businesses into working exclusively with itself
+- Exclusive dealing: When the dominant business binds other businesses into working exclusively with itself

-- Predatory pricing: When it sets extremely low prices to drive competitors out of the market
+- Predatory pricing: When it sets below-cost prices to drive competitors out of the market

 - Refusal to supply: When it withholds key products or services essential to other businesses.